 Max high count = Count 3

-5. You have now been directed to eBird’s DATE AND EFFORT screen.
+1. Go to eBird’s DATE AND EFFORT screen.
 Provide the following details:

 - Observation Date: Input date of survey

 - Observation type: Click “other” and select “California Brown Pelican Survey” from the pull down.

 - Distance: enter 0 if a stationary count (moving less than 30 meters) or actual distance travelled.

 - Party size: indicate how many people in your survey party

 - Comments: Please add Weather Conditions on a scale from 0-8 for rain and 0-5 for wind.
 Use these simple guidelines.
 Feel free to include any additional information here.